Amazon returns are just part of the game for sellers on the world's largest and most lucrative marketplace.

 If you currently spend hours each week on manual repricing, an automated repricer can eliminate that workload.

 At this point in time, you can't automate safety measures for Amazon returns with software.
-So, any other tasks that automation can handle more effectively and efficiently will help you find time to improve your safeguards.
+So, any other tasks that automation can handle more effectively and efficiently will help you find time to improve your safeguards any way you can.

 Curious to know how automation software can make running a profitable eCommerce business less stressful?